GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ### Delimited text import (.csv, .txt)

-In your GIS-career, you will come across geodata in the  format of delimited text files, such as `.csv`-files (Comma-Separated-Values).
+In your GIS-career, you will come across geodata in the  format of delimited text files, such as `.csv` files (Comma Separated Values).
 These files contain tabular data, which can be opened by programs such as Microsoft Excel.
-They contain geographical or positional information as point coordinates in separated columns (for example, latitude and longitude, or x- and y-coordinates), or as "Well-known-text" (WKT), which represents complex geometries, such as polygons or lines.
+They contain geographical or positional information as point coordinates in separated columns (for example, latitude and longitude, or x- and y-coordinates), or as "Well Known Text" (WKT), which represents complex geometries, such as polygons or lines.

 #### Open Delimited Text Layer